Naominour/easyai-chat/README.md

 ## A WordPress AI Chat Plugin with Multi-Model Support

 🚀 **EasyAI-Chat** enables AI-powered conversations on your WordPress website using **ChatGPT (OpenAI), Claude (Anthropic), and Gemini (Google)**.
-Easily integrate intelligent chat functionality to engage visitors, provide support, or answer user queries in real time.
+Easily integrate intelligent chat functionality to engage visitors, provide support, or answer user queries in real-time.

 ---